hyunmin90/iosLoggerForWindows/README.md

 I am using c# as framing the UI and parsing the log.

-I am also using the libmobiledevice library for getting syslog line by line.
+I am also using the libmobiledevice library for getting syslog and getting informations regarding device.

 ![Image of iosSyslgoger](https://github.com/hyunmin90/iosLoggerForWindows/blob/master/syslogger.png)

+###Details

 Execution file is included at Zip file at the root directory of this repo.  iosSyslogger.exe is the exe with UI support that lets you filter logs and search within.

 library was compiled in mingw environment and I highly recommend you build your own version of libimobiledevice library for customization if you intend to develop a tool for iOS devices.